andrew2020wit/bilingua-dealer/README.md

 - It automatically copies the selected text (or the clicked word) to the clipboard, so that you can integrate it with a dictionary, which can observe the clipboard (GoldenDict, for example).
 - Save the bilingua book as a json-file, import it from the json-file.
+- It has functionality to use a built-in dictionary.
+- Import subtitles files

 This application can be also used as a good book-reader for monolingual (normal) texts.